-The inspector will decide during the homologation procedure at which side the pole position will be located.
+The FIM Representative of the FIM CCR Circuits Homologation Committee will decide during the homologation procedure at which side the pole position will be located.
 As standard, the pole position will be at the side opposite the side corresponding to the direction of the first corner.